arijitgupta42/ChainVoter/README.md

 Arijit Gupta,
 Parth Agrawal

 P.S.
-The WebApp has seperate README on how to run it on your device
+The WebApp and Mobile App have seperate READMEs on how to run it on your device